-Energy head: Bid to revive Nev. nuclear waste dump doomed
+Energy chief: Bid to revive Nevada nuclear waste dump doomed

-WASHINGTON (AP) — Energy Secretary Ernest Moniz says any effort to revive the long-dormant nuclear waste dump at Nevada’s Yucca Mountain is doomed to fail because the project lacks support from elected officials in the state.
+WASHINGTON (AP) — Any effort to revive the long-dormant nuclear waste dump at Nevada’s Yucca Mountain is doomed to fail because the project lacks support from elected officials in the state, Energy Secretary Ernest Moniz said Wednesday.

-Moniz says a 30-year fight over where to store the country’s nuclear waste has convinced him that “a consent-based approach is the only way we’re going to get across the finish line.”
+A 30-year fight over where to store the country’s nuclear waste has convinced him that “a consent-based approach is the only way we’re going to get across the finish line,” Moniz said.

-Moniz says a 1980s law directing Congress to store waste at the planned site 100 miles from Las Vegas “hasn’t worked” and can’t work.
+A 1980s law that directs Congress to store waste at the planned site 100 miles from Las Vegas “hasn’t worked” and can’t work, Moniz said in a speech at the National Press Club, one of his final public appearances as energy chief.

-President-elect Donald Trump hasn’t indicated a clear position on Yucca.
-His transition team has asked the department whether there are any legal barriers to moving ahead with the project, which Nevada lawmakers strongly oppose.
+“You’re not going to get there unless it’s a consent-based approach,” Moniz said.
+“You have to have local, state and federal people lined up” in favor of the project for it to succeed.

 Most Read Stories